landskape-ai/triplet-attention/README.md

 † - Denotes Equal Contribution

 *Abstract - Benefiting from the capability of building inter-dependencies among channels or spatial locations, attention mechanisms have been extensively studied and broadly used in a variety of computer vision tasks recently.
-In this paper, we investigate light-weight but effective attention mechanisms and present **triplet attention**, a novel method for computing attention weights by capturing cross dimension interaction using a three branch structure.
+In this paper, we investigate light-weight but effective attention mechanisms and present triplet attention, a novel method for computing attention weights by capturing cross-dimension interaction using a three-branch structure.
 For an input tensor, triplet attention builds inter-dimensional dependencies by the rotation operation followed by residual transformations and encodes inter-channel and spatial information with negligible computational overhead.
 Our method is simple as well as efficient and can be easily plugged into classic backbone networks as an add-on module.
 We demonstrate the effectiveness of our method on various challenging tasks including image classification on ImageNet-1k and object detection on MSCOCO and PASCAL VOC datasets.
-Furthermore, we provide extensive insight into the performance of triplet attention by visually inspecting the GradCAM and GradCAM++ results.
-The empirical evaluation of our methods support our intuitionon on the importance of capturing dependencies across dimensions when computing attention weights.*
+Furthermore, we provide extensive in-sight into the performance of triplet attention by visually inspecting the GradCAM and GradCAM++ results.
+The empirical evaluation of our method supports our intuition on the importance of capturing dependencies across dimensions when computing attention weights.*

 <p float="left">
   <img src ="figures/comp.png"  width="1000"/>